HeyYouWhoMe/BroadcastViewer/README.md

   },
 ```

 All a backend tool would have to do is use the KeyTypeMap dictionary of the persona to avoid the Macro key types, turn the names to lower case, and to remove the spaces in the result.
-Then a for loop of the dictioary, lopping through each item but avoiding the Macro keys, would allow the above SELECT query to be built dynamically.
+Then a for loop of the dictionary, looping through each item but avoiding the Macro keys, would allow the above SELECT query to be built dynamically.

 But how does the backend get the Persona definition?